 In Finland and Sweden, food production accounts for about 20 per cent of climate emissions, of which meat production accounts for about half.
 In meat production, the most significant emissions are related to the production of feeds and the land use of fields.

 Own production carbon-neutral by the end of 2025

-Between 2014 and 2020, we have reduced the emissions of our own industrial production by over 70 per cent, for example by introducing green, renewable electricity and by systematically improving our energy efficiency.
+Between 2014 and 2020, we have reduced the emissions of our own industrial production by almost 80 per cent, for example by introducing green, renewable electricity and by systematically improving our energy efficiency.
 Our production units only use renewable electricity issued with a guarantee of origin.

 By the emissions from our own production, we mean the emissions from our production that arise from, for example the processes, heating and cooling of our production units and commuting.
 These emissions fall into the Scopes 1 and 2 of the GHG protocol.

 We reduce the climate impact of agriculture through cooperation

 In addition to HKScan’s own industrial production, climate impacts are caused by primary production, logistics, packaging and waste.
 These emissions fall into Scope 3 of the GHG protocol.

 In primary production, our measures will focus in particular on reducing the emissions resulting from feed production and land use with a high climate impact.
 Promotion of resource efficiency and carbon sequestration in field farming are at the heart of the action.